polartron/midnight/index.md

 * Experience running playtests and QA testing through livestreams.
 * Experience porting to consoles and mobile devices.

-Here's a list of companies and projects I've worked on.
+Here's a list of companies and projects I've worked on:

 | Year  | Company | Projects |
 | ------------- | ------------- |